 On Saturday, May 10, 2014 at 7:30 p.m.

-Claudia will play in the Santa Cruz Baroque Festival's 5th and last Season Concert, "WIND POWER: Virtuoso Music for Baroque Flutes".
+Claudia played in the Santa Cruz Baroque Festival's 5th and last Season Concert, "WIND POWER: Virtuoso Music for Baroque Flutes".
 This concert will take place at the University of California Santa Cruz Music Center Recital Hall.
-Claudia will be playing with Lars Johanesson, Alissa Roeding and Linda Burman-Hall a program full of magnificent pieces of the Baroque period from Germany.
+Claudia played with Lars Johanesson, Alissa Roeding and Linda Burman-Hall a program full of magnificent pieces of the Baroque period from Germany.
+Here are some of the videos from the concert.

 "Marin Headlands Workshop for Recorder"